 Under our 2021 Plan, the committee will determine the exercise price of the options granted and may grant options to purchase shares of our Class A Common Stock in such amounts as it determines.
 The committee will also determine the vesting terms of options, which may be based on service with the Company, specified performance criteria or a combination of both.
 The committee may grant options that are intended to qualify as incentive stock options under Section 422 of the Internal Revenue Code of 1986, as amended, and the regulations promulgated thereunder (the "Code"), or non-qualified stock options, which are not intended to so qualify.
 Incentive stock options may only be granted to our employees.
 Anyone eligible to participate in the 2021 Plan may receive an award of non-qualified stock options.
 The exercise price of a stock option granted under the 2021 Plan cannot be less than the fair market value of a share of our Class A Common Stock on the date the option is granted.
 If an incentive stock option is granted to a 10% stockholder of the total combined voting power of all classes of our stock, the exercise price cannot be less than 110% of the fair market value of a share of our Class A Common Stock on the date the option is granted.
-The aggregate number of shares of Class A Common Stock that may be issued or transferred under the 2021 Plan pursuant to incentive stock options under Section 422 of the Code may not exceed 2,000,000 shares of Class A Common Stock outstanding on the effective date of the 2021 Plan.
-Should Proposal 2 be adopted, such aggregate number of shares of Class A Common Stock that may be issued or transferred under the 2021 Plan pursuant to incentive stock options under Section 422 of the Code may not exceed 4,000,000.
+The aggregate number of shares of Class A Common Stock that may be issued or transferred under the 2021 Plan pursuant to incentive stock options under Section 422 of the Code may not exceed 4,000,000 shares of Class A Common Stock that may be issued or transferred under the 2021 Plan pursuant to incentive stock options under Section 422 of the Code may not exceed 8,000,000.